Ychap/JA-AdventurePack/README.md

 42. Jopi and his uncle Ragefast
 43. Yuxi: An imp for Ragefast
 44. Seniyad & Aldeth
-45. Aldeth's betrayal and reconciliation
+45. Aldeth's betrayal and remorse
 46. Tenya quest in Temple of Umberlee
 47. Caldo can be charmed
 48. Yago's guard in Low Lantern